lambrospetrou/durable-utils/README.md

 `StaticShardedDO` is a helper making it easier to query `N` Durable Objects with the simplicity of single DO.

+> [!IMPORTANT]
-**Warning:** Once you start using `StaticShardedDO` with a specific shard size, you should NEVER change its number of shards.
+> Once you start using `StaticShardedDO` with a specific shard size, you should NEVER change its number of shards.
-At the moment, there is no re-sharding of the data stored by the Durable Objects, thus it's not safe to change the number of shards.
+> At the moment, there is no re-sharding of the data stored by the Durable Objects, thus it's not safe to change the number of shards.

 The TypeScript types have extensive documentation on the specifics, so do read them either through your IDE, or directly the `do-sharding.d.ts` types.